 Education: A high school diploma or the equivalent plus specialized training beyond high school in office and business procedures is required.

 Experience: At least two years of procurement or accounting experience is required.
 Experience with Ellucian’s Banner system or a similar platform is preferred.

-Skills: A keyboarding rate of forty words per minute is required.
+Skills: Keyboarding ability is required.
 The ability to use personal computers and computer applications is required.
 The ability to operate a ten-key calculator, maintain complex filing systems and records, and make mathematical calculations is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.